January 28, 2021

 free speech.

-Is the Health Care
+the Health Care Law Constitutional?
+No, Strike

-Law Constitutional?
-No, Strike It Down
+It Down

-Note: A version of this article first
+Note: A version of

-appeared in the Pittsburgh
+this article first appeared in the Pittsburgh

 Post-Gazette.
-Neither Porter nor his firm are
+Neither Porter nor his firm

-involved in the ACA litigation.
+are involved in the ACA litigation.

-This summer, the Supreme Court will decide
+This summer, the Supreme

-whether Congress violated the Constitution when
+Court will decide whether Congress violated

-it enacted the Patient Protection and Affordable
+the Constitution when it enacted the Patient

-Care Act, which contains an “individual mandate”
+contains an “individual mandate” requiring

-requiring virtually every American to purchase
+virtually every American to purchase health

-health insurance.
-Based on the Constitution’s
+insurance.
+Based on the Constitution’s text

-text and structure, and judicial interpretations
+and structure, and judicial interpretations of

-of the relevant provisions, the mandate should
+the relevant provisions, the mandate should be

-be struck down.
+struck down.

 Pennsylvania